Level 3 Music

 Composition 3 is completed

-Music External West Side Story is Introduced, analysed and written about.
+The Music External West Side Story is Introduced, analysed and written about.
 This external has 4 UE literacy credits reading and writing.

 Term 4

-Opportunities for students to complete recitals and compositions should it be required.
+There are opportunities for students to complete recitals and compositions should it be required.

 Final Compositions need to be recorded alongside a detailed commentary ready for the portfolio deadline